 Not deductible.
-Personal interest, other than that on a home mortgage (or a home equity loan), is not deductible.
+Personal interest, other than that on a home mortgage, is not deductible.

 26. Jie owns a lawn mower repair business.
 Her repair shop is in a building she constructed on the lot on which her personal residence is located.
 How should Jie account for each of the following?